 He has been a senior visiting fellow for business and human rights at the Kennedy School, Harvard University, and is also an adviser to several global initiatives involving business and human rights.
 He graduated from the University of Bombay and later obtained his Masters in Business Administration from the Amos Tuck School of Business Administration at Dartmouth College in the United States.

 Offence: The Hindu Case, about the rise of Hindu nationalism and its implications on free expression, is his first book.
-Currently, he is working on several book projects – one a collection of travel essays, another, with Devangshu Datta, on a corporate scandal in India, and one on the Bangladesh war of liberation and its aftermath.
+Currently, he is working on several book projects – one on the Bangladesh war of liberation and its aftermath, a collection of travel essays, and another, with Devangshu Datta, on a corporate scandal in India.